Nardo Wick: Personal life

 On August 18, 2021, Walls was arrested by US marshals on a concealed weapon charge.
 He was released soon afterward.

 Discography

-Wick has released one studio album and 12 singles (including three as a featured artist).
+Wick has released two studio albums and 12 singles (including three as a featured artist).
 His signature song is "Who Want Smoke?", which has a remix featuring Chicago rappers G Herbo, and Lil Durk, and Atlanta rapper 21 Savage.
 The remix is stylized with two question marks.